sourcegraph/deploy-sourcegraph/docs/configure.md

 work):

 1. Modify [configure/nginx-svc/nginx.ConfigMap.yaml](../configure/nginx-svc/nginx.ConfigMap.yaml) to
-   contain the TLS certificate and key for your domain
+   contain the TLS certificate and key for your domain.

 1. `kubectl apply -f configure/nginx-svc` to create the NGINX service.